-- a) Choose the correct size contact tip for the electrode being used (wire size is stenciled on the side of the contact tip) and screw it snugly into the gas diffuser. - b) Be sure the nozzle insulator is fully screwed onto the gun tube and does not block the gas holes in the diffuser.
+- NOTE: FM models are shipped ready to weld with the proper tip and gas nozzle installed.
+If you choose to change the contact tip or nozzle, see the instructions below. - a.
+Choose the correct size contact tip for the electrode being used (wire size is stenciled on the side of the contact tip) and screw it snugly into the gas diffuser. - Be sure the nozzle insulator is fully screwed onto the diffuser b. and does not block the gas holes in the diffuser. - Slip the appropriate gas nozzle onto the nozzle insulator.
+C. Either a .62" (15.9 mm) or .50" (12.7 mm) I.D. slip-on gas nozzle may be used and should be selected based on the welding application.